 - seek access to documents

-- ask for information about them in documents to be changed or annotated if it is incomplete, out of date, incorrect or misleading, and
+- ask for further information about them in documents to be changed or annotated if it is incomplete, out of date, incorrect or misleading

-One of the responses that might be available to a person who reports serious abuse in Defence is participation in the Ombudsman’s Restorative Engagement program.
+One of the responses that might be available to a person who reports serious abuse in Defence is participation in the Office’s Restorative Engagement Program.

-The program is designed to support you, as a reportee, to tell your personal story of abuse to a senior representative from Defence in a private, facilitated meeting – a Restorative Engagement Conference.
+This program is designed to support you, as a reportee, to tell your personal story of abuse to a senior representative from Defence in a safe, private, facilitated meeting—a Restorative Engagement Conference.
 The conference also provides the opportunity for Defence to acknowledge and respond to your personal story of abuse.

 Please read our factsheet which provides an overview of the process for participating in the program, as well as answering some frequently asked questions about the conference process itself.

-Counselling is available to people who report serious abuse to the Defence Force Ombudsman, following an assessment of their matter.
-In some circumstances, a counselling referral may occur prior to the outcome of an assessment if a reportee is in urgent need of support.
+Counselling is available to people who report serious abuse to us, following an assessment of their matter.
+In some circumstances, a counselling referral may occur before the outcome of an assessment if a reportee is in urgent need of support.

-Our Liaison team will support reportees interested in accessing counselling with the Veterans and Veterans Families Counselling Service (VVCS).
+Our Liaison Team will support reportees interested in accessing counselling with Open Arms - Veterans & Families Counselling (formerly known as the Veterans and Veterans Families Counselling Service).

 - the abuse occurred on or before 30 June 2014

-- the report of abuse was made to the Ombudsman on or before 30 June 2021, and
+- the report of abuse was made to our Office on or before 30 June 2021

 - the Ombudsman is satisfied the report involves the most serious forms of abuse and/or sexual assault.

-There are two possible payments which the Ombudsman may recommend:
+There are two possible payments which we may recommend:

 - a payment of up to $45,000 to acknowledge the most serious forms of abuse